conradbeach/dotfiles/mac_setup_manual_steps.md

 #### Sensitive Content Warning
 - [ ] Enable
 - [ ] Enable for all available apps.
-- [ ] Enable "Improve Sensitive Content Warning"
+- [ ] Enable "Improve Sensitive Content Warning" if this is a personal machine.

 ### Desktop and Dock
 #### Widgets